 • object in certain other situations to our continued processing of your personal data

 • otherwise restrict our processing of your personal data in certain circumstances

 • claim compensation for damages caused by our breach of any data protection laws.

 For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation.

 If you would like to exercise any of those rights, please:

-- email, call or write to us or our Compliance Director at Best Practice IFA Group Limited
+• email, call or write to US or our Compliance Director at Best Practice (see the ‘Contact’ section below for details).

 HOW TO COMPLAIN

 We hope that We or our Compliance Director can resolve any query or concern you raise about our use of your information.

 The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.